GrayTophatclan-GTC/GrayTophatclan-GTC.github.io/content/about.md

 * yoho
 * Goldenbrain
 * Naughtius Maximus
-* king
-* damian things
+* King / Emmanuel Macon
 * AAijr
+* Zorglub
+* yanto
+* gera
+* linuxero
 * (The great guy who hosts some servers but only play sometimes with that loooong name)
-* gera
-* and some others